FedEx courier with customer

 Here are some of the key points for both resident and non-resident importers.

-If you’re a commercial importer (i.e., import commercial goods into Canada), you will need to obtain a valid Canadian Business Number and Import-Export program account (RM), as well as comply with all CARM requirements.
+If you’re a commercial importer (i.e., import commercial goods into Canada), you need to obtain a valid Canadian Business Number and Import-Export program account (RM), as well as comply with all CARM requirements.

 Note: The importer of record is the party identified on the customs declaration, when imported goods are released and accounted for with Canada Customs.
 Commercial entities are identified by citing their Canadian Business Number (BN).